(grabbed off the internet)

 A few council members (and now the Mayor) have recognized the problem and are going out of their way to engage with us.
 The Mayor is holding "Neighborhood Conversations" outside of City Hall and in our neighborhoods.
 Council members Hank Myers and John Stilin host "coffee times."
 I've followed the council for over ten years and find Hank Myers the city's #1 advocate for citizen participation.
 Hank values and respects any input from us, even if we drone on about one issue after the other.

 Stilin is the most powerful, ambitious and intense member of council that I know.
-He can be witty during ombudsman reports; his interpretation of our comments can usually be trusted.
-To the "common man" he may appear above the people and demanding of respect, but deep down he is genuine and tries hard to engage.
+He's the Council alpha To the common man he appears above the people and demanding of respect, but he tries hard to engage.
 For a long time John held his coffee-time at Soulfood.
 Despite the nasty two-year couplet construction he moved it to Midori Bakery on Redmond Way because he likes the pastries and service.
 I've been to two of his coffees.
-He has a wealth of information about the city, is eager to share it with you; and is a good listener when your opportunity arises -- even if you're humming around with one idea after another.
-Despite his stature and standing by all means don't be afraid to engage!
+He has a wealth of information about the city and will share it with you if you give him something in return.
+Despite his demeanor and stature by all means don't be afraid to engage!